Marine Science Research

 - The Coastal Zone Mapping and Imaging Lidar System Project, in partnership with Optech International, is developing the next generation of airborne coastal mapping and charting systems to be used by the Army Corps of Engineers, the Navy and NOAA for both normal and emergency response.

-- The Department of Marine Science is home to one of the few ocean buoys to have survived Hurricane Katrina, providing critical, firsthand ocean data used to help improve forecasting models.
+- The Division of Marine Science is home to one of the few ocean buoys to have survived Hurricane Katrina, providing critical, firsthand ocean data used to help improve forecasting models.

 - A collaboration with the University of Georgia is focused on studying how carbon dioxide, a greenhouse gas, is taken up and released in coastal waters.

 - Professor Vernon Asper was a member of the first research team to investigate the BP oil spill in early May 2010 and continues to research the spill’s impact on the Gulf of Mexico.
 Take a look at some of the research that has been accomplished over the last five years.

 - Researchers are monitoring the water quality and pollutants in areas of the northern Gulf of Mexico.

 Several research centers in the division are responsible for a variety of ongoing research projects.